Global Business Leadership (GBUS)

 GBUS 337 Doing Business in Asia (4 Credits)

 This course will focus on South and East Asia.
 Students will learn about the cultural milieu in a variety of Asian countries, and the impact of that milieu on business practice.
 We will study the strategic environment of doing business in Asia, learn about major Asian businesses, and immerse ourselves in Asian business practices.
-Prerequisite: GBUS 210, 220, 230 & 240 or GBUS 203 or permission of instructor.

-Equivalent courses: MGMT 305H
+Equivalent courses: GBUS 300A

 GBUS 338 Doing Business in Latin America (4 Credits)

 This course will focus on Latin America.
 Students will learn about the cultural milieu in a variety of Latin American countries, and the impact of that milieu on business practice.
 We will study the strategic environment of doing business in Latin America, learn about major Latin American businesses, and immerse ourselves in Latin American business practices.
-Prerequisite GBUS 210, 220, 230, and 240 or GBUS 203 or permission of instructor.

 Prerequisites: GBUS 203